đź§ľ

 2019 | Responsive Web & Site Architecture

-Digital Teacher Guide
+Adaptive Teacher Guide

 An alien, cat like character in a robot suit within a popup telling you that you did a great job.
 Art style feels etherial and soft, with harsh beams of light shifting around.